DavidLDawes/Agama-With-VerusCli/README.md

 See [the github site](https://github.com/DavidLDawes/agama-builder) or [the hub.docker site](https://cloud.docker.com/u/davidldawes/repository/docker/davidldawes/agama-builder) for instructions on how to build.

 # Testing Agama
+If you want to test Agama using Mocha with headlessly, use the agama-tester container which you can fetch with docker:

 docker pull davidldawes/agama-tester:latest

-See [the github site](https://github.com/DavidLDawes/agama-builder) or [the hub.docker site](https://cloud.docker.com/u/davidldawes/repository/docker/davidldawes/agama-tester) for instructions on how to run the automated Mocha/Chai tests headlessly.
+See [the github site](https://github.com/DavidLDawes/Agama-Tester) or [the hub.docker site](https://cloud.docker.com/u/davidldawes/repository/docker/davidldawes/agama-tester) for instructions on how to run the automated Mocha/Chai tests headlessly.